1h4a/pthy-source/README.md

   PTHY accesses the following directories without user input:
    - %appdata%\.minecraft\pthy

   PTHY is *still* not finished.
-A lot of the generation algorithms are unpolished - some examples are the last frame having a reference to a non-existant frame, anim.mcfunction failing to generate half the time and other issues.
-Take the software with a grain of salt.
+A lot of the generation algorithms are unpolished. - ~~some examples are the last frame having a reference to a non-existant frame, anim.mcfunction failing to generate half the time and other issues.~~ Take the software with a grain of salt.

 **Newest update:**